wvuweb/cleanslatecms-liquid-docs/README.md

 ## How to name files

 In an effort to keep files organized similarly to how they are organized on CleanSlateCMS, each file name starts with a number divisible by 5.
-For example, `5-page-name-here.md`.
-Each file must start with a number like `5, 10, 15, 20, ...` followed by the name.
+For example, `05-page-name-here.md`.
+Each file must start with a number like `05, 10, 15, 20, ...` followed by the name.

-If content is inside a folder, restart numbering at `5`.
+If content is inside a folder, restart numbering at `05`.

+If the folder has more than 19 child pages (eg: `95-page-name-here.md`), use a three digit prefix (eg: `095-page-name-here.md`).

 ## What is `index.md`?